Skip to content

 Topology Toggle When to use

-Single ingress (default) ingress.enabled: true only Frontend, backend API, and MinIO console all share one ingress + annotation set.
+Single ingress (default) ingress.enabled: true only Viewer, backend API, and MinIO console all share one ingress + annotation set.
 Right for small/dev clusters or when one OIDC layer covers everything.

 You can combine the toggles to get all three ingresses separate.